yumaud/action-php-cs-fixer/README.md

         with:
           github_token: ${{ secrets.github_token }}
           # Check format path
           # The paths separate space if you want to check multifile
-          # You can use tj-actions/changed-files to you want to check only commited files
+          # You can use tj-actions/changed-files to you want to check only committed files
           path: ./Dog.php ./Cat.php
 ```